The basics of the 401(k) and Roth coverage test

 Part 1: nondiscriminatory classification test

-The first part of the average benefit test has two steps, and a plan must pass both of them to move on to part two.
+The first part of the average benefit test has two steps, and a plan must pass both to move on to part two.

 Employee classifications